 5 home remedies for bug bites that promise quick itch relief

-1. Oatmeal bath
+1. Oatmeal bath for bug bites

 You know how oatmeal baths are a must when you come into contact with poison ivy?
 It's also a soothing—and super relaxing!—way to help with itchiness from bug bites.
 Especially if you have them all over your body.

 "Colloidal oatmeal is simply oats that have been ground and boiled to extract their skin-healing properties," Barr says.
 "Oatmeal is rich in antioxidants, vitamins, minerals, and lipids.
 It's anti-inflammatory with itch-relieving benefits, helps restore the skin barrier, moisturizes the skin, and reduces inflammation to soothe irritated and itchy skin due to any cause."
+So slip into an oatmeal bath for bug bites, and feel the relief wash over you (pun very much intended) almost instantly.

 Witch hazel is known for being able to clear up pimples like magic, and it's also great to have on hand for itchiness, according to Barr.
 Simply apply a small amount of witch hazel extract directly to the skin with a cotton ball, or dilute it in a carrier oil—like coconut or jojoba—to create a cream that can help with itching, irritation, and inflammation.